 Our offices are located at the Maple Ridge Recycling Depot – 10092 – 236th Street, Maple Ridge, BC, just off River Road in the Albion Industrial Park.
 Download the RMRS A to Z List for a list of items we accept at the Recycling Depot.

-We are currently on our Summer Hours schedule at the Depot – open at 8:00am and closing at 6:00pm Monday to Saturday.
+We are currently on our Winter Hours schedule at the Depot – open at 8:00am and closing at 5:00pm Monday to Saturday.
 Sundays and holidays we are open from 9:00am – 5:00pm.
-Winter Hours (closing early, at 5pm Mon-Sat) begin on October 1, 2021.
+Summer Hours (closing an hour later, at 6pm Mon-Sat) begin on April 1, 2022.

 REMINDER: There is NO CURBSIDE RECYCLING PICKUP on Statutory or Designated Holidays.
-Download the 2021 RMRS Stat Holiday Blue Box Pickup Schedule.
+Download the 2022 RMRS Stat Holiday Blue Box Pickup Schedule

 In addition to picking up recyclables curbside, at apartments, and businesses, we also run the Maple Ridge Recycling Depot which accepts over 200 different items.
 The Maple Ridge Recycling Depot is OPEN on all stat holidays except Christmas Day & New Year’s Day.